 Transparent printed walls, soft curves and dynamic angles softened the rigid structures.

-Curvy benches in the seminar theatre gave the area a welcoming vibe, making it more personal and relaxed.
+Curved benches in the seminar theatre gave the area a welcoming feel, making it more personal and relaxed.

 - Demo pods flanking round the side with integrated iPads and laptops.

-- A raised theatre in the centre that helped generate curiosity and flow.
+- A raised seminar theatre in the centre that helped generate curiosity and flow.

 - A 4m x 2m seamless LED screen and wireless headphones helped relay content when the seminar theatre was full.
 A live broadcast crew streamed live content to Sage’s YouTube channel.